golosegor/pyspark-nested-fields-functions/README.md

 ## Motivation

 Applying transformations for nested structures in spark is tricky.
-Assuming we have 3 level nested field below:
+Assuming we have JSON data with highly nested structure:

 ```json
 [